Guidance Through Complex Commercial & Industrial Property Tax Appeals

 At the Schwartz Law Firm in Farmington Hills, Michigan, we routinely pursue industrial and commercial property tax appeals for our clients.
 Our experience practicing before the Michigan Tax Tribunal can help you achieve significant tax savings.

 If you have received an unfair property tax assessment on your industrial or commercial property, you have the right to appeal.
-Contact the Detroit-area law offices of Schwartz Law Firm.
+Call the Detroit-area law offices of Schwartz Law Firm at 888-757-1681.

 State Equalized Value (SEV): What You Need To Know

 In Michigan, the State Equalized Value (SEV) is the value that a property tax assessor assigns to commercial and industrial real property each year.
 Municipalities use the SEV to determine your tax assessment.